 Halifax supports a range of government backed initiatives to help people buy a home.
 So whether you're a first time buyer or moving home, there could be a scheme that's right for you.

 Halifax is supporting the second part of the Government's Help to Buy scheme (Mortgage Guarantee) which provides a guarantee to lenders, enabling them to provide mortgages up to 95% loan to value.
 The scheme aims to help both first time buyers and home movers who have deposits of at least 5% to buy a property in the UK.
 For more details speak to a mortgage adviser or go to the Help to Buy scheme website

 Halifax is supporting the first part of the Government's Help to Buy scheme (Equity Loan) which launched on 1st April 2013.
 The scheme aims to help both first time buyers and home movers who have deposits of at least 5% to buy a new build home through offering a shared equity scheme whereby the Government lends customers up to 20% of the value of their property in England, Wales and Scotland.
 The scheme was withdrawn in Scotland for applications made to the administering agents after 26 May 2015, with the exception of builders eligible within the Small Developers Scheme.
-For more details speak to a mortgage advisor or go to the Help to Buy scheme website.
+For more details speak to a mortgage adviser or go to the Help to Buy scheme website.

 Halifax is supporting the Governments MoD Forces Help to Buy scheme, which allows forces personnel to borrow up to £25,000 interest free (repaid over 10 years) to use as a deposit when buying a property to be used as their main home.